 On average, the SaaS industry experiences an annual churn rate of roughly 6%.
 So, one could easily say to themselves “Hmm, my company’s customer attrition is less than 5%, so I’m doing better than most of the other guys!”
 Well, not so fast...

 It would be a miss to simply think of attrition as plain facts, as whether or not the rate of customer defection is alarming is contingent upon context.
-A small SaaS startup can expect a churn rate in their first year of well above 10%, but if an established enterprise has been up and running for five or more years, a churn rate above 5% is cause for some serious concern.
+A small SaaS startup can expect a churn rate in their first year of well above 10%, but if an established enterprise has been up and running for five or more years, a churn rate above 5% is a cause for some serious concerns.

 In the same breath, one needs to consider the overall monetary value of the service their company provides.
 Customer experience is also a great factor in this process.
 But SaaS subscriptions that are inexpensive can expect to lose more customers year after year than those which are more costly.